AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/TPE/elaboration/pyreversed/index.rst

 Pyreversed class diagrams
 =========================

 Extracting class diagrams from code is easy; there exist many tools.
-For python ``pyreversed`` is the most used one.
+For python, ``pyreversed`` is the most used one.

-The readability of the diagram is strongly depended on the tool, the selected options, and mostly: the **quality** of the design/code.
+The readability of the diagram is strongly dependents on the tool, the selected options, and mostly: the **quality** of the design/code.
 Do not expect nice diagrams, when somebody created the code without a proper design!

 concurrent.futures.thread.ThreadPoolExecutor